Saltwater Crocodile Facts

 Saltwater Crocodile Distribution, Habitat, and Ecology

-Most specimens spend the vast majority of their time inhabiting very specific habitat types.
-These principally consist of river deltas and mangrove swamps.
+Most observed specimens spend the vast majority of their time inhabiting very specific habitat types.
+These locations principally consist of river deltas and mangrove swamps.
 In some regions, the incredible animal also migrate to warmer parts of its range during the local winter season.

-It also spends much of its time in a lethargic state.
+It also spends much of its time in a comparatively lethargic state.
 This allows it to survive for months at a time without feeding.
 When it does feed, however, it does so strictly as a carnivore, like other crocodiles.
-It further represents an apex predator throughout most areas of its range.
+It understandably represents an apex predator throughout most areas of its range.

 Species Sharing Its Range